 1. Guided Math Workshop eBook

-This resource includes 150+ pages of practical tips and advice for how to create a Guided Math Workshop system, form Guided Math groups, plan mini lessons and Guided Math lessons, and assess and document student growth.
+This Guided Math Workshop Guide includes 150+ pages of practical tips and advice for how to create a Guided Math Workshop system, form Guided Math groups, plan mini lessons and Guided Math lessons, and assess and document student growth.
 It includes lesson plans for the first 10 days of launching Guided Math Workshop.

 2. Guided Math Workshop Course

-This digital course includes the eBook as well as instructional videos that will walk you step-by-step with how to successfully and confidently launch Guided Math Workshop in your elementary classroom.
+This digital Guided Math Workshop course includes the eBook as well as instructional videos that will walk you step-by-step with how to successfully and confidently launch Guided Math Workshop in your elementary classroom.

 3. Elementary Math Resource Collection

 If you have already taken the course or read the eBook or have already successfully launched Guided Math Workshop in your classroom, but need math center activities and games, then purchase this massive collection of math resources.

 Try a Collection of our Math Resources for Free!

 We hope this information about Guided Math Workshop is helpful!
 Next, we would love for you to try these math resources with your students.
 They offer elementary students opportunities to practice grade level concepts and skills in fun and engaging ways.
 You can download worksheets specific to your grade level in our free printable math resources bundle.
 Use this link to access them: free printable math activities for elementary teachers.